cc-d/logf/README.md

 ### Customize Logging

-The `logf` function allows you to customize your logging:
+The `logf` decorator allows you to customize your logging:

 - You can set the log level with the `level` parameter.
 - Use `log_args` and `log_return` parameters to choose whether to log the arguments and the return value of the function.
 - `max_str_len` parameter allows you to set the maximum length of the logged arguments and return values.
 If `None` is passed, the entire args/kwargs/result are logged as their full-length strings.
 - You can choose whether to measure and log the function execution time with the `log_exec_time` parameter.
 - You can include the execution time, args, and return value in a single message with the `single_msg` parameter.
+- `use_print` print() log messages rather than logging them

 Here is an example: